foambubble/foam/docs/diagrams-in-markdown.md

 # Diagrams in Markdown

-We have to alternative recipes for displaying diagrams in markdown:
+We have two alternative recipes for displaying diagrams in markdown:

 - [Mermaid](#mermaid)
 - [Draw.io](#drawio)